-- Top with Parmesan cheese, bake for about 20 minutes.
+- Top with Parmesan cheese and bake for about 20 minutes.

-- Once done, run a spoon or dinner knife around the edges to scoop the egg cups out of the muffin tin.
+- Once cooked, run a dinner knife around the edges to scoop the egg cups out of the muffin tin.

-- Store for up to 3 days in the fridge in an airtight container or for a few weeks in the freezer.
+- Store for up to three days in the fridge in an airtight container or for a few weeks in the freezer.
 To reheat, microwave for about 30 seconds.

 Defrosting Instructions: Place in the refrigerator the night before.
 In the morning, warm one up in the microwave for about 30-60 seconds.

 Can you freeze these?

 You sure can!
 I like to wrap mine up individually and then put them into a gallon sized zip lock freezer safe bag!

 Can I freeze these and keep them longer?

 Just made these this morning.
 So delicious and easy to make.
 Love this recipe!